marioy47/blog-posts/webpack-wordpress-config/index.md

 ![Execute Webpack with success](webpack-start-success.png)

-If you look into `js/main.js` you'll see a javascript file with a bunch of jiberish and at the end the `frontend.js starting file` content at the end
+If you look into `js/main.js` you'll see a javascript file with a bunch of giberish and at the end the `frontend.js starting file` content at the end

 ![Frontend compiled with webpack](frontend-compiled.png)

-Now we have webpack working and correctly
+Now we have webpack working and correctly and we just created our first pack.

 ## Bundling assets